How long do we wait to have laser therapy for acne scars after using Accutane?

 Introduction about Accutane

 Current recommendations to avoid laser therapy for six months following the final dosage of oral Accutane are based on decades-old reports of delayed wound healing, aberrant scarring, and keloid development associated with isotretinoin treatment.
 Scarring from acne may be debilitating mentally, and delaying potentially beneficial treatments like laser resurfacing during and after isotretinoin medication can significantly affect a patient’s quality of life.
-Recent retrospective cohort studies have cast doubt on this guideline, indicating that laser resurfacing (ablative and non-ablative) may be safe for acne scarring when performed concurrently with and/or within 1–3 months of isotretinoin therapy.
+Recent retrospective cohort studies have cast doubt on this guideline, indicating that laser resurfacing (ablative and non-ablative) may be safe for acne scarring when performed concurrently with and within 1–3 months of isotretinoin therapy.
 No randomized split-face controlled experiments have been conducted to address this problem to the authors’ knowledge.
 Thus, this study was intended as a randomized split-face controlled experiment to assess the safety of non-ablative fractional laser (FRACTIONAL LASER) treatment for atrophic facial acne scars within one month of completing oral Accutane therapy (total cumulative isotretinoin dose of 120 mg/kg).

 Characteristics of the Accutane Patient